garg-aayush/garg-aayush.github.io/_posts/2024-07-01-baseline-gpt4o-structured-data.md

 GPT Response: confirm(name[Need for Speed: The Run], platforms[Xbox])
 ```

-**Please go through the GPT-4o baseline evaluation notebook  for more details on building prompt template and evaluating responses.**

 ### Evaluation criteria

 Often, you require custom evaluation criteria for custom tasks.
 For structured functional representation extraction, I define the following binary criteria: